-Laudes Foundation Whistleblowing Policy
+Laudes Foundation Whistle-blower Policy

 - Reports of suspected violations will be kept confidential to the maximum extent possible, consistent with the need to conduct a proper investigation.
-The identity of the whistleblower will also be kept confidential (subject only to any legal requirements).

 - The whistle-blower's identity will be kept confidential (to the extent permissible by local law) and s/he will be protected from retaliation.